 Comments: Selection only.
-Position to this line and press the <Enter> key to go to the Error!
-Reference source not found..
+Position to this line and press the <Enter> key to go to the CDROM Order Screen.

 This option appears when one or more bootable CDROM drives are available in the system.
 This includes USB CDROM devices, but not USB Keys formatted for CRDOM emulation, which are seen as Hard Disk drives.